-The Highly Automated Vehicles for Intelligent

-Transport (HAVEit) project concentrated on partially automated vehicles explored how drivers interact with vehicles with different levels of automation.
+The Highly Automated Vehicles for Intelligent Transport (HAVEit) project concentrated on partially automated vehicles and explored how drivers interact with vehicles with different levels of automation.
 The project ran from February 2008 to June 2011.
 The final event was held at the Volvo test track in Sweden.
-It had a total budget of \notin 27.5 million, \notin 17 million of which was provided by the European Commission.
+It had a total budget of €27.5 million, €17 million provided by the European Commission.
 The project had 17 partner organizations and was led by the automotive supplier Continental.
 The primary automaker partners were Volkswagen and Volvo Technology.
-The technology developed under HAVEit was validated and demonstrated using six prototype vehicles (HAVEit 2013).
+The technology developed under HAVEit was validated and demonstrated using six prototype vehicles.316